spywhere/lightline-lsp/README.md

 ##### `g:lightline#lsp#update_in_insert`

 Update diagnostic in insert mode.
-Default is `v:false`.
+Default is `v:true`.

 ### Using icons as indicators